ts33kr/granite/README.md

   an ability to keep an effective application log and stream events from a tailable MongoDB cursor, receiving the real time information.
   Please see [exposure/central.coffee](library/exposure/central.coffee)
-  source code for the centralized messaging system implementation.
+  source code for the centralized messaging system implementation and all the available there relevant documentation.

 ##Disclaimer
 Before considering using Granite framework, you should be well aware